samuelgregorovic/callpyback/README.md

 In latest version of `callpyback`, when declaring callback functions, following rules must be obeyed:

 a) `on_call()` callback MUST eitheraccept no parameters or combination of the following:
+- `func` - will receive reference to decorated function
 - `func_kwargs` - will receive parameters passed to the function decorated with `CallPyBack`

 b) `on_success()` callback MUST either accept no parameters or combination of the following:
+- `func` - will receive reference to decorated function
 - `func_result` - will receive return value of the function decorated with `CallPyBack`
 - `func_kwargs` - will receive parameters passed to the function decorated with `CallPyBack`

 c) `on_failure()` callback MUST either accept no parameters or combination of the following:
+- `func` - will receive reference to decorated function
 - `func_exception` - will receive exception raised by the function decorated with `CallPyBack`
 - `func_kwargs` - will receive parameters passed to the function decorated with `CallPyBack`

 d) `on_end()` callback MUST either accept no parameters or combination of the following:
+- `func` - will receive reference to decorated function
 - `func_result` - will receive return value of the function decorated with `CallPyBack`
 - `func_exception` - will receive exception raised by the function decorated with `CallPyBack`
 - `func_kwargs` - will receive parameters passed to the function decorated with `CallPyBack`